Diet for the Ninth Month of Pregnancy

 Indulge in healthy and nutritious foods similar to those you had in the first and second trimester.
 But you’ll need to eat bigger meals as your baby is putting on weight.
-Here are some foods you should include in the third-trimester pregnancy diet.
+Here are some best food for 9th month pregnancy.

 1. Fibre-Rich Foods